Abbott government: Infrastructure

 In opposition, Abbott had called for less investment in "inefficient, over-manned, union-dominated, government-run train and bus systems", because "cars facilitated a sense of personal mastery public transport never would", saying "The humblest person is king in his own car."
 In office, Abbott withdrew some funding for planned public transport projects.

 On 19 September 2013, Abbott joined NSW Premier Barry O'Farrell to jointly launch the 33 km WestConnex motorway for Sydney.

-In Victoria, Abbott supported construction of the East West Link in Melbourne.
+In Victoria, Abbott supported construction of the East West Link, Melbourne.
 The Age reported that the timing of the provision of funds for the East West Link, the last day of the 2013–14 financial year, was criticised by federal Auditor-General Grant Hehir as a strategy to artificially blow out the deficit of the outgoing government.